Long Duration 200 kW Energy Storage with Aquifer Pumped Hydro

 Project Benefits

-This Agreement will result in California ratepayer benefits including: (1) reduced peak power cost, (2) power during PSPS event, (3) longer life cycle than lithium battery, and (4) rapid implementation especially within DACs.
+This Agreement will result in California ratepayer benefits including: (1) reduced peak power cost, (2) power during PSPS event, (3) longer life cycle than lithium battery, energy storage dispersal through the utility distribution system, (4) rapid implementation especially within DACs.
 APH can also be used to inject water into contaminated aquifers where clay layers prevent conventional recharge with percolation, diluting contamination and improving water quality.
 The benefits will be measured and verified during the demonstration test.